 The proper role of the Board of Governors vis à vis the WSBA is not clearly defined or well understood.
-First, the Board is often mistakenly identified as a representative body with a duty or responsibility to act in accordance with the wishes and desires of its constituents.
-As described in Section III above, GR 12.1 permits the WSBA to engage in various pursuits, all of which ultimately should accrue to the benefit of the public.
+First, as described in Section III above, GR 12.1 permits the WSBA to engage in various pursuits, all of which ultimately should accrue to the benefit of the public.
 This orientation should be reflected in the governance structure of the WSBA.
 It is not.
 Governors are elected by Congressional District.
 And the WSBA Bylaws note that "[e]ach Governor represents a constituency of the Bar."
 WSBA Bylaws IV.A.2.b.
 They direct the Board of Governors to operate as a "representative body of all members."
 Id. at IV.A.2.a.
 Taken together, these feed into the erroneous notion that Governors should represent the wishes and desires of their "constituents."
-Indeed, when asked about their roles, both new and experienced Governors repeatedly speak of representing their constituents and fulfilling their "fiduciary duty" to members within their districts.
+Indeed, when asked about their roles, both new and experienced Governors have spoken of representing their constituents and fulfilling their "fiduciary duty" to members within their districts.
 This lack of understanding as to the purpose and focus of the WSBA can cause the Board to lean towards protecting WSBA members instead of the public when those two interests diverge.
+It can also create unrealistic expectations among members, who may insist that their Governor protect their interests and vote in accordance with their wishes and desires.